Natvs/SchoolHelp/README.md

 - In the second column, the whole list will be displayed but in a random way.

 What are collections?
 Collections are simple folders to help you organize your lists.
+To create one, clich on the "Créer une collection" button and then in the dialog form:
+- Enter a name for your collection
+- Select a color for the collection

 If you need a more sophisticated list, I invite you to try the MiniExplorator app.